kristianhnielsen/portfolio-website/src/content/blog/How To Improve Web Accessibility.md

 </details>
 ```

-The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/output" class="external-link" target="_blank">`<output>`</a> element is a container element into which a site or app can inject the results of a calculation or the outcome of a user action:
+The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/output" target="_blank" rel="noopener noreferrer">`<output>`</a> element is a container element into which a site or app can inject the results of a calculation or the outcome of a user action:

 <div style="margin: 30px 0;">